MicrosoftDocs/azure-devops-docs/docs/organizations/notifications/navigating-the-ui.md

 ## Notifications settings

-You can set notifications at the following four levels:
+You can set notifications at the following levels:

 * Personal
 * Team